beratsevim/BerSRentCar-Backend/README.md

-# <p align="center">GoldenCar</p>
+# <p align="center">BerSRentCar</p>

-GoldenCar is a car rental solution.
+BerSRentCar is a car rental solution.
 This project includes an enterprise-grade solution for building RESTful services using ASP.NET WebAPI and C#.

 ## Contents
 - [Getting Started](#getting-started)